 - Are court appearances canceled?

 Some have been rescheduled.
-The Chief Justice of the Tennessee Supreme Court has declared a state of emergency for the courts and suspended most court proceedings through the end of April, 2020.
-This includes juvenile court proceedings, but there are some exceptions, such as “Proceedings related to relief from abuse” and “Department of Children’s Services emergency matters related to child safety, placement, permanency, or federal funding.”
+The Chief Justice of the Tennessee Supreme Court has declared a state of emergency for the courts and suspended most in-person court proceedings through the end of March 31, 2021.
+This order applies to juvenile court proceedings, but there are some exceptions, such as “Proceedings related to relief from abuse” and “Department of Children’s Services emergency matters related to child safety, placement, permanency, or federal funding.”

-DCS’ legal staff has checked with each court and has a general understanding that the courts will hear matters involving the safety of children.
+DCS’ legal staff has checked with each court and has a general understanding that the courts will hear emergency matters involving the safety of children.
 Most hearings are being held via telephone or videoconference, but some are being held in person.
 Some courts are also continuing to hold adoption hearings by electronic means.
 There is some variation between courts as to whether they can hear terminations of parental rights virtually and as to whether the most recent Supreme Court orders exempt terminations of parental rights from the general suspension on in-person hearings.
 Our current understanding is that terminations of parental rights are included in the suspension of in-person hearings.

 - What precautions are being taken at residential treatment facilities for youth in congregate care?